This event was held on Wednesday, 13 March 2019 - 7:00pm AEDT

 4. Use appropriate strategies to engage male and female patients of child-bearing age in preconception care in the context of a general GP consultation.

 5. Summarise the key modifiable factors that affect male fertility and female fertility.

-To be eligible for CPD points you must attend the live webinar for the full duration.
+To be eligible for CPD points you must attend the live webinar.